Treating Bunions (Without Surgery)

 Severe bunions can make narrow shoes uncomfortable or impossible to fit into while giving us pain in the big toe, decreased foot stability, and decreased quality of life (Hurn et al, 2016).
 This is why we believe the best shoes to help prevent bunion formation and the severe pain that often follows have a wide toe box and no arch support.
 The less time you wear ill-fitting shoes that put your feet in an unnatural position the stronger the structure of your feet!

-Common Causes of Bunions in Women & Men
+Common Causes of Bunions in Women & Men:

 The Hallux Valgus deformity is more common than we’d like to believe – a quarter of us, 18-65-year-olds, and more than a third of adults over 65 have bunions (Hurn et al, 2016).
 And although bunions can run in families because of handed-down foot morphology, they occur most commonly in women who wear heels with tight toe boxes and men with flat feet (see our article on flat feet here) (Nguyen et al, 2010).
 Women wearing heels being more prone to bunions make biomechanical sense: high-heeled shoes are like orthotics that throw you into a bunion.